aws/aws-eks-best-practices/content/networking/index/index.md

+!!! info "We've Moved to the AWS Docs! 🚀"
+    This content has been updated and relocated to improve your experience.
+    Please visit our new site for the latest version:
+    [AWS EKS Best Practices Guide](https://docs.aws.amazon.com/eks/latest/best-practices/networking.html) on the AWS Docs

+    Bookmarks and links will continue to work, but we recommend updating them for faster access in the future.

+---

 # Amazon EKS Best Practices Guide for Networking

 It is critical to understand Kubernetes networking to operate your cluster and applications efficiently.
 Pod networking, also called the cluster networking, is the center of Kubernetes networking.
 Kubernetes supports [Container Network Interface](https://github.com/containernetworking/cni) (CNI) plugins for cluster networking.